void-linux/void-packages/Manual.md

 <a id="Introduction"></a>
 ## Introduction

-The `void-packages` repository contains all `source` packages that are the recipes to download, compile and build binary packages for `Void`.
+The `void-packages` repository contains all the recipes to download, compile and build binary packages for Void Linux.
-Those `source` package files are called `templates`.
+These `source` package files are called `templates`.

-The `template files` are `GNU bash` shell scripts that must define some required/optional `variables` and `functions` that are processed by `xbps-src` (the package builder) to generate the resulting binary packages.
+The `template` files are shell scripts that define `variables` and `functions` to be processed by `xbps-src`, the package builder, to generate binary packages.

-By convention, all templates start with a comment briefly explaining what they are.
-In addition, pkgname and version can't have any characters in them that would require them to be quoted, so they are not quoted.
+The shell used by `xbps-src` is GNU bash; `xbps-src` doesn't aim to be compatible with POSIX `sh`.

+By convention, all templates start with a comment saying that it is a `template file` for a certain package.
+Most of the lines should be kept under 80 columns; variables that list many values can be split into new lines, with the continuation in the next line indented by one space.

 A simple `template` example is as follows: